hhubbell/smartkeg/README.md

 Smartkeg has the following dependencies, and the build script will check first to see if you have the following installed:

-* MySQL (We prefer MariaDB)
+* MySQL/MariaDB
-* pip (For installing Python dependencies)
+* pip
-* MySQL-python (Python MySQL driver)
+* MySQL-python
-* RPi.GPIO (Python-Raspberry Pi GPIO driver)
+* RPi.GPIO
+* wxPython

 ##### Database
 **Note:** This step can be skipped by including the following argument: `--no-db`

-The build script will also configure the MySQL database user and create the required tables; it will require root access (or any user with `CREATE/DROP` rights) to your MySQL database.
-It will also make a copy of the Smartkeg source code into the systems `/usr/local/src/` directory, and create the service files.
+The build script will also configure the MySQL database user and create the required tables; it will require user access with `CREATE/DROP` rights to the MySQL database.

+##### Installation
+The build script will make a copy of the Smartkeg source code into the systems `/usr/local/src/` directory, and create the service files.

 #### Post Install
 The build script creates systemd service files for the Smartkeg system, and the Smartkeg Server.
 To run the Smartkeg system and the Smartkeg Server at startup on Arch Linux, run the following, respectively: